adminarchitect/options/README.md

 composer require adminarchitect/options
 ```

-register Options service provider by adding to the app/config.php `providers` section:
+register Options service provider by adding it to the app/config.php `providers` section:

 ```
 'providers' => [